Ready to cash in on one of the best broadband deals available in 2020? Then have we got some tempting offers for you.

-We salute you because the state of broadband today is so far from ideal it is laughable, with many people delivered a slow and limited package that makes streaming 4K content and downloading today's biggest games a absolute nightmare – these issues can be resolved with a switch in your provider.
+While the state of broadband today is far from ideal – with many of us delivered a slow and limited package that makes streaming 4K content and downloading today's biggest games a absolute nightmare – these issues can be resolved with a switch in your provider.

 Low resolutions, waiting days to play, and tedious down times where "have you tried turning it off and on again" is the extent of official support can be banished – you don't have to settle for terrible service.

 No, you should ditch your janky, expensive, and limited broadband supplier now and upgrade as, simply put, there are loads of really fast and agile suppliers out there right now.